AlgorithmHub/dash_building_blocks/docs/source/overview.rst

       ...
     NotImplementedError

-This is because all ``Block``-inheriting classes require at minimum a ``layout`` method to be defined.
+This is because all :class:`Block`-inheriting classes require at minimum a ``layout`` method to be defined.
 At initialization, whatever is returned by the defined ``layout`` method will become the permanent ``layout`` attribute of the instantiated block object.
 This is a purposefully restricting feature